Reopening U.S. economy will mean creating all kinds of new jobs

 Thermal scanners in Utah and Maryland.
 Contact tracers in San Francisco.
 Decontamination technicians in Miami.

-Meet the people needed to keep the post-Covid-19 economy running.
+Meet the people needed to keep the post-COVID-19 economy running.

 In the wake of a pandemic that’s put millions of Americans out of work, a new crop of jobs is emerging.
-Companies racing to get back to business are creating roles to keep employees and customers safe from a highly contagious virus — positions that may become even more in demand the longer time passes without a vaccine or treatment.
+Companies racing to get back to business are creating roles to keep employees and customers safe from a highly contagious virus, positions that may become even more in demand the longer time passes without a vaccine or a treatment.

 “There is going to be this constant experimentation with new ways of doing certain kinds of jobs,” said Guy Berger, the principal economist at job networking site LinkedIn.

 These roles, of varied levels and pay grades, are unlikely to significantly offset the more than 36 million jobs that were idled in U.S. lockdowns.
-Still, as many furloughed employees begin to return to offices and job sites, they will encounter new coworkers with responsibilities inconceivable before the outbreak.
+Still, as many furloughed employees begin to return to offices and job sites, they will encounter new co-workers with responsibilities inconceivable before the outbreak.

-Nearly every industry is looking for new types of workers to prevent the virus’s spread, said Jeffrey Burnett, chief executive officer of Labor Finders, which connects industrial employers with hourly workers.
+Nearly every industry is looking for new types of workers to prevent the virus’ spread, said Jeffrey Burnett, chief executive officer of Labor Finders, which connects industrial employers with hourly workers.
 He’s seeing demand for jobs such as social-distancing monitors at construction sites, entrance watchers at nursing homes and plexiglass installers for offices.

 Large companies are evaluating ways to return to work that may bring in new jobs or reposition old ones.
 Amazon, for instance, plans to check the temperatures of staff members and visitors to its offices when they reopen, and is hiring lab workers for its own virus tests.
-JPMorgan Chase & Co. is considering adding elevator attendants to prevent too many people from pushing buttons, people familiar with the matter said last month.
-McDonald’s guide for its restaurants includes having an attendant manning self-serve drink stations that are open during peak hours.
+JPMorgan Chase is considering adding elevator attendants to prevent too many people from pushing buttons, people familiar with the matter said last month.
+The McDonald’s guide for its restaurants includes having an attendant staffing self-serve drink stations that are open during peak hours.

-Thermal scanners — temperature takers — are already among the more common roles needed, said Debra Thorpe, senior vice president and general manager for Americas operations at Kelly Services.
+Thermal scanners — temperature takers — are already among the more common roles needed, said Debra Thorpe, senior vice president and general manager for the Americas Operations at Kelly Services.
 The staffing company placed hundreds of those jobs at workplaces that stayed open during the shutdown and anticipates that thousands more people will return to offices, she said.

 One of those taking a job was Mark Scofield, 67, who screens workers entering a large retail distribution site in North Salt Lake, Utah.
 The retired Air Force special agent works 8 p.m. to 4 a.m., making $20 an hour.
-Even though his age could make him vulnerable to the coronavirus-causing disease Covid-19, the 6-foot-6 former military investigator says he’s not worried, because “I haven’t been sick in years.”
+Even though his age could make him vulnerable to the coronavirus-causing disease COVID-19, the 6-foot-6 former military investigator says he’s not worried, because “I haven’t been sick in years.”

 In Urbana, Maryland, Simone Williams starts each weekday at 5:30 a.m. in a small trailer, helping screen about 100 construction workers for signs of the virus.
 She checks their temperature with a thermal scanner and asks questions about their health before clearing them to enter.
 About halfway through her five-hour shift, she patrols the site to ensure that people are wearing masks and maintaining distance requirements.